tylerolson3/invoice-app-fullstack/README.md

 - Material UI
 - PostgreSQL
 - NodeJS
-- deployed app using Heroku and Netlify
+- deployed backend with Heroku

 ## Skills Used: